Enrico Cuccia: Early life and education

 Cuccia was born into a Sicilian family in Rome on 24 November 1907.
 He was of Arbereshe origin.
 His family was Catholic.
 His father was a senior civil servant at the finance ministry.
 In 1930, Enrico Cuccia received a law degree.

 Career

 Cuccia started his career as a journalist, but he left soon.
-He began to work at the central bank of Italy and served in Ethiopia.
+He began to work at the Central Bank of Italy and served in Ethiopia.
 In 1934, he joined the state-run holding group, Istituto per la Ricostruzione Industriale (IRI).
 Then he began to serve as a manager at IRI's Banca Commerciale Italiana in 1938.

-In 1946, he was appointed president of Mediobanca when it was founded.
+In 1946, Cuccia was appointed president of Mediobanca when it was founded.
 Subsequently, he was the first head of the bank, which was initially named as Banca di Credito Finanziaro.
 In 1982, he retired from the board of Mediobanca and was given the title of honorary president.
 Antonio Maccanico succeeded him in the post.
 Cuccia kept an office at the bank until his death in 2000.

-He also served as a personal adviser of the Agnelli family.
+Cuccia also served as a personal adviser of the Agnelli family.
 However, their alliance ended at the end of the 1990s.